Landixbtw/oshell/README.md

 ### Todo

-- echo passes the "" to the file, it should not - remove the "" when parsing
+- echo passes the "" to the file, it should not - remove the "" when parsing ✅ (added simple function from claude.ai)

 #### CRITICAL
 - pressing enter with nothing on the console, crashes, because assert command != NULL,